Self-Bootstrapped Visual-Language Model for Knowledge Selection and Question Answering: Introduction

 Our contributions are summarized as follows:

-\begin{itemize} \item We introduce a novel framework for consistently selecting key knowledge documents and answering questions using the multimodal language model. \item We propose a new cycle-training method to bootstrap Selector and Answerer each other, where the Selector chooses key knowledge documents for the Answerer and the Answerer provides pseudo-labels for the Selector. \item We achieve a state-of-the-art performance of 62.83\% on the OK-VQA dataset, surpassing the previous state-of-the-art method.
-Notably, this improvement is achieved by fine-tuning only 0.16 \item We present a comprehensive analysis to assess the impact of various components within the proposed framework. \end{itemize}
+\begin{itemize} \item We introduce a novel framework that leverages the large visual-language model to select key knowledge and use them to answer questions, respectively. \item We propose a new self-bootstrap learning method to train the Selector and Answerer, where the Selector chooses key knowledge documents for the Answerer and the Answerer provides pseudo-labels for the Selector. \item We achieve a state-of-the-art performance of 62.83\% on the OK-VQA dataset, surpassing the previous state-of-the-art method.
+Notably, this improvement is achieved by fine-tuning only 0.16\% of parameters using LoRA. \end{itemize}

-\section{RELATED WORK}

-\textbf{Visual Question Answering (VQA).} VQA presents a formidable challenge in visual-language understanding, requiring models to respond to visually-grounded questions.
-Conventional VQA benchmarks \cite{goyal2017making, hudson2019gqa} primarily focus on basic visual perception and reasoning tasks.
-Numerous studies have achieved promising results on these benchmarks by incorporating: (1) improved visual features \cite{Anderson2017BottomUpAT, Jiang2020InDO, shen2021much, zhang2021vinvl}; (2) attention-based cross-modality fusion techniques \cite{hu2017learning, kim2018bilinear, li2019relation, yu2019deep}; (3) the pretrain-finetune paradigm \cite{tan2019lxmert, lu2019vilbert, zhang2021vinvl, li2022blip, li2020oscar, wang2022ofa}.
-In addition to these general-purpose VQA tasks, the knowledge-based VQA task \cite{wang2017fvqa, marino2019ok} is introduced to advance models' understanding of the open-ended world.
-This task leverages world knowledge to answer visual questions, thus enabling models to grasp the broader context of visual queries.

-\textbf{Knowledge-based VQA.} Early benchmarks \cite{wang2017fvqa, wang2015explicit} provide fixed knowledge bases for the model to retrieve and answer questions.
-Recently, the open-domain knowledge-based VQA benchmark (OK-VQA \cite{marino2019ok}) is proposed, which provides no extra knowledge bases and the model needs to find proper knowledge bases to help answer questions.
-Recent studies \cite{garderes2020conceptbert, wu2022multi, lin2022retrieval, gui2021kat} have explored various open-domain world knowledge sources, such as ConceptNet \cite{speer2017conceptnet}, Wikipedia \cite{vrandevcic2014wikidata}, Google Search Corpus \cite{luo2021weakly}.
-They retrieve the relevant knowledge documents from the knowledge bases and integrate them into the answering model to generate predictions.
-Except for using explicit knowledge, some methods also take GPT-3 \cite{brown2020language} as an implicit knowledge producer.
-They either prompt GPT-3 with in-context examples to predict answers directly \cite{yang2022empirical, hu2022promptcap, shao2023prompting}, or use GPT-3 to generate answer candidates with evidence serving as textual implicit knowledge bases \cite{gui2021kat, lin2022revive}, leading to significant performance improvements.

-Different from previous approaches that primarily enhance performance by incorporating more knowledge sources, our focus lies in effectively leveraging visual information and retrieved knowledge.
-We employ a multimodal large language model to enhance visual understanding and construct a Selector and an Answerer to consistently select key knowledge and answer questions.
+\section{Related work}